tawi1/Tile-Prefab-Placer/docs/source/gettingstarted.rst

 `Getting started tutorial <https://youtu.be/Y_LklnjDQ2U>`_

-**To use Tile Prefab Placer steps:**
+**Steps to use Tile Prefab Placer:**

 #.
 Download & import from unity asset store.

 #.
-First time initilization window will appear automatically or you can open it manually in toolbar ``604Spirit/MapEditor/Window/Map Creator Initialization.``
+First time initialization window will appear automatically or you can open it manually in toolbar ``604Spirit/MapEditor/Window/Map Creator Initialization.``

 	.. image:: images/gettingstarted/InitilizationWindow.png